Concordia University: Student media

 Concordia University has a campus radio station, CJLO, and television station, CUTV.
 Concordia also has three student-run newspapers, The Link, The Concordian and French-language L'Organe.
 The Concordian and L'Organe are members of Canadian University Press (CUP); The Link left the CUP network in 2012.
 The university also assists in the publishing of the only student-run, bilingual literary/arts magazine, The Void, founded in 2002, as well as arts magazine Interfold.

 Student activism

+Sir George Williams affair

+The Sir George Williams affair (also referred to as "The Sir George Williams Computer Centre Incident") was a 1969 event at Sir George Williams University, now a part of Concordia University.
+It was the largest student occupation in Canadian history, and resulted (in 1969 currency) in $2 million of property damage.
+Among those arrested and convicted were Roosevelt Douglas, who later became Prime Minister of Dominica, and who was a son of one of the richest men in Dominica.
+Also arrested was Anne Cools, who later became a Canadian Senator.
+Deeply involved also was student Cheddi "Joey" Jagan Jr., who was of Indo-Guyanese and Ashkenazi Jewish descent, and the son of Cheddi Jagan, an American-educated dentist and former Premier and Chief Minister of British Guiana at the time, and his American wife Janet Jagan.

 Strike of 1999

 As the 1990s progressed, student activism began growing, coming to a head in 1999 with the election of the first in a series of radical slates to the Concordia Student Union.
 Under the presidency of Rob Green, a referendum regarding a strike garnered 2,284 votes of support.
 This was an unusually strong show of support, as student governments at Concordia are often elected on the basis of less than 1,000 votes in their favour.
 The strike lasted from November 3 to 5 and targeted a range of issues, including student representation in the university senate, corporate presence and advertising on campus, and government.
 There were several demonstrations, where both protesters and police were reported to be injured.